Who are we?

 Caregivers and youth-serving providers supported

-The Bounce Coalition, comprised of leaders from many collaborating organizations, is committed to planning and implementing evidence-based initiatives that promote child well-being, impact local systems and policies to reduce risks for chronic diseases, and help youth practice healthy behaviors for a lifetime:
+The Bounce Coalition, comprised of leaders from many collaborating organizations, is committed to planning and implementing evidence-based initiatives that support trauma-informed people, policies and systems.

 Adverse Childhood Experiences (ACEs) are traumatic or stressful events that occur prior to the age of 18.
 ACEs cause toxic stress, which can harm a child's brain.
 Toxic stress may cause problems with behavior, learning and even making friends.